What is HIPAA?

 Now that we have discussed HIPAA security compliance and HIPAA privacy compliance, we want to briefly highlight several other important components of HIPAA that complement the aforementioned rules.

-In the unfortunate case of a breach, the Breach Notification Rule obligates covered organizations to inform patients whose ePHI was affected about the breach.
+In the unfortunate case of a breach, the Breach Notification Rule obligates covered organizations to inform patients whose ePHI was affected by the breach.
 This rule also requires organizations to inform the Department of Health and Human Services of any such breaches.
 If the breach affected more than five hundred people, this event has to be covered in the media.
 A report of all smaller breaches (those affecting fewer than five hundred patients) has to be submitted to the Office of Human Rights on an annual basis, specifying the ePHI involved, the violator who made use of the ePHI (if known), actions the violator performed with the information obtained (if known), and to what extent the risk of damage was mitigated.

 It should take the covered organization no more than sixty days to inform the patient about the breach of their ePHI.
 The organization must also advise the patient on what measures to take to minimize harm, as well as informing them about the actions they are taking to resolve the issue.